guotong1988/guotong1988.github.io/research/_posts/2019-10-01-rule-inject-text2sql.md

 2. We use the match inf of all the table column name and question string to mark the column and produce a feature vector which is the same length to the table header.

 3. We design the whole BERT-based model and take the two feature vector above as external inputs.
 The experiment results outperform the baseline\cite{ref3}.
-The code is available.\footnote[1]{\url{https://github.com/guotong1988/NL2SQL-RULE}}
+The code is available. [github.com/guotong1988/NL2SQL-RULE](https://github.com/guotong1988/NL2SQL-RULE)

 ![fig1](/assets/png/rule-text2sql/fig1.png)